 Ramada Resort Golden Beach was the next step on my great Australian adventure.
 It was a good distance from Sydney, so I booked a flight instead of renting a car and driving for over 10 hours in an unknown country.
 I considered going by train, but that was over 22 hours given the stops and while it would be an experience, I just did not want to travel for over a day at this time.
 The flight itself was under 2 hours.

 The flight in the country was cheap.
-I think round trip would have been $80 and my one way was just $50 or so.
-I was bringing a carry on and a large bag since this vacation was longer than most with several stops at resorts.
+I think the round trip would have been $80 and my one-way was just $50 or so.
+I was bringing a carry-on and a large bag since this vacation was longer than most with several stops at resorts.

 Video by Little Grey Box

 After my short flight, I landed at the Sunshine Coast Airport.
 The airport itself was close to the resort, and that made the transfer from the airport to the resort cheap and fast.
 It was only about a 25-minute drive.
 I stopped at the resort even though check-in was not for hours.
 Just to drop off my bags if they had somewhere I could put them.

 The staff shared empathy with this traveler and found a location for my bags in a room behind the front desk.
 It never hurts to ask nicely.